-"the finest self-referential bullshit you could ask for" ★★★★
+"The finest self-referential bullshit you could ask for" ★★★★ - Broadway Baby

 "The talent of the cast and crew shines through, and what you get by the end is a fantastically structured, well-crafted comedy show, about making a comedy show" - A Younger Theatre

 Seemingly set in a garden shed, this provocative comedy begins with two young men struggling to come up with ideas for a show they are due to perform the following week.
 They decide that the show will be an exact re-creation of the creative process they are currently undertaking, and begin to record their conversation.
 A third, older performer arrives and states that this sounds like some “awful, self- referential bullshit,” which they will be unable to carry off given their poor acting skills - “And you’ll say that in the actual show!” they tell him.

 Following the logic and possibilities of this premise leads to conversations about art, ambition, evolution and masculinity.
 They decide that the show’s title could refer to a space made between men to discuss the ‘elephants in the room’, and begin sharing controversial stories from their lives.
 As the piece progresses there are shifting realisations about where and when the show is actually set, and who these men really are.

 Devised and performed with Joe Mulcrone & Merry Colchester from Cat and Mouse Theatre: ' www.catandmousetheatre.com